madelineemka/memes-app-react/README.md

-# Meme Voting App
+# Memes Voting App

 ## Description

-The Meme Voting App is a simple React application that displays a list of memes (funny images) and allows users to upvote or downvote each meme.
+The Memes Voting App is a simple React application that displays a list of memes (funny images) and allows users to upvote or downvote each meme.
 Memes with a certain number of upvotes (upvote - downvote > 5) are classified as "Hot" and displayed on the `/hot` route, while the rest are displayed on the `/regular` route.

 ## Features